Participative Leadership: What It Can Do for Organizations

 participative leadership

-Today more than ever, employees want a say in the decisions that affect them.
-Workers are increasingly demanding input into where and when they work, what they do, whom they work with, and other issues.
-Democratic leadership styles, such as collective leadership and participative leadership, may prove to be particularly suited to improving job satisfaction and retention.
+Today more than ever, employees want a meaningful voice in the decisions that affect them.
+Workers are increasingly seeking input into where and when they work, the responsibilities they take on, the colleagues they collaborate with, and other key aspects of their roles.
+In this environment, Democratic leadership styles—such as collective leadership and participative leadership—may be especially well suited to boosting job satisfaction and improving retention by giving employees a greater sense of ownership and involvement.

-What is participative leadership?
-We take a closer look at the ins and outs, and pros and cons, of the participative leadership style.
+So what, exactly, is participative leadership?
+Below, we take a closer look at the ins and outs—and the pros and cons—of the participative leadership style.

 What Is Participative Leadership?

 Participative leadership is a type of democratic leadership style in which subordinates are intentionally involved in organizational decision making.
-Goals of participative leadership include enhancing employees’ sense of ownership of their work, improving overall decision making, and integrating workers’ personal goals with those of the organization, write Qiang Wang, Hong Hou, and Zhibin Li in a 2022 review of participative leadership for Frontiers in Psychology.
+Goals of participative leadership include enhancing employees’ sense of ownership of their work, improving the quality of decisions, and integrating workers’ personal goals with those of the organization, write Qiang Wang, Hong Hou, and Zhibin Li in a 2022 review of participative leadership published in Frontiers in Psychology.

 Real Leaders Negotiate